5 Best Movies About Maths on Netflix (Nov 2023)

 2. Vaathi (2023)

 The Indian film ‘Vaathi’ begins in the present day when a group of students discovers a box full of tape records.
-When these students play the said records, they find that they contain the footage of an exceptional maths teacher interacting with his students.
-The narrative then shifts back to the past and is predominantly set against the backdrop of the economic liberalization of India.
+When these students play the said records, they find they contain the footage of an exceptional maths teacher interacting with his students.
+The narrative then shifts back to the past and is predominantly set against India’s economic liberalization.
 Balamurugan ‘Bala’ Sir (Tamil) / Bala Gangadhar Thilak ‘Balu’ Sir (Telugu) (Dhanush) is a mathematics lecturer who is sent to teach at a government junior college with the promise of a promotion and finds his life’s purpose at the most unlikely of places.
-He actively changes the perspective the perception of education in the minds of his students and their conservative parents, fights caste discrimination, and bravely stands up against powerful opponents with political and economic influence.
+He actively changes the perspective and perception of education in the minds of his students and their conservative parents, fights caste discrimination, and bravely stands up against powerful opponents with political and economic influence.
 You can check out the film here.

 1. A Trip to Infinity (2022)